nesanders/fish_count_sim/README.md

 * simulated_fish_videos.csv - Video metadata
 * simulated_fish_crossings.csv - Individual fish crossing times
 * fish_counts_minute_sim.png - view of full simulated dataset, fish volume minute-to-minute
-* fish_counts_minute_sim_zoom.png - view of full simulated dataset, zoomed in at an illustrative time
+* fish_counts_minute_sim_zoom?.png - view of full simulated dataset, zoomed in at various illustrative time points
+* fish_counts_histogram.png - view of the distribution of video durations in seconds on a log scale.
+Expect to see a power law distribution, with an additional spike at the minimum time (inactivity timer length)

 ## Notes